 Most successful advertising involves testing and refining.
 You test a few ads to see which work best.
 Then you test the landing pages to see which converts the most prospects.

 Once you know the keywords with the highest conversion rate, you want to spend more on those keywords.
-Google AdWords can automatically do this for you when you maximize your campaign for conversions.
+Google Ads can automatically do this for you when you maximize your campaign for conversions.

 However, you need to find relevant keywords that generate the most traction with your audience.
 Part of this process includes using negative keywords to avoid phrases or topics you do not want to be found on Google.